HeshamELshosh/Metagenomics-Nextflow-Workflow/README.md

 ## Output

-After running the workflow, you will find the following output directories:
+After running the workflow, you will find the following output directory:

+- megahit_output`directory including:
-- Megahit output files: `megahit_output/*` including final.contigs.fa file that contains contigs to be processed by MetaBAT.
+  1. final.contigs.fa file that contains contigs to be processed by MetaBAT and all other files generated using Megahit.
-- MetaBAT output files: `metabat_output/*` that contains contigs binning fasta files.
+  2. MetaBAT output files that contain contigs binning fasta files generated using MetaBAT.

 ## Important Notes

 - Ensure that input FASTQ files are correctly specified using the `--reads_1` and `--reads_2` parameters.
-- The workflow creates output directories for both Megahit and MetaBAT processes.
+- The workflow creates output directory for both Megahit and MetaBAT processes.